HEALTHY SOIL, HEALTHY FOOD

 Biodynamic agriculture prohibits the use of chemical fertilizers and instead uses natural herbal sprays.
 This helps not only ensure a pesticide and chemical free product, but also supports biodiversity out on the farm

 The surrounding wetlands, grasslands and forest are all considered an integral part of a Biodynamic farm.
 This brings awareness to the impact the farm has on the ecosystem around it.

 Healthy food begins with the soil.
-Minimizing the tilling that goes on during farming, increase the biodiversity in the soil and also helps to reduce carbon emissions.
+Minimizing the tilling that goes on during farming, increases the biodiversity in the soil and also helps to reduce carbon emissions.